Make Happy Art

 Inspiration can be found in many places, from my own ideas, my pets, my surroundings or even just random things that excite me.
 Whether it’s walking in my local area at home in The Fens, taking inspiration from the garden for my big, bold florals, or in my happy places on the Devon coast with its moody skies, dramatic cliffs, and sandy beaches or in my little French cottage in the Mayenne with its leafy woods, rolling hills and many dairy farms.
 My artistic mind is constantly storing memories waiting to be brought back to life, in creative bold pieces featuring sweeping sands, playing dogs, and ridiculous seagulls.

 My non-traditional techniques allow me to experiment with colour and form, allowing myself to be raw and messy in my exploration and experiments.
 By letting go of the perception of what I was told good art to be, I have allowed my own authentic style to flourish by having fun as I paint.
-Some artists are about light and perspective but for me, my work is about colour relationships, different tones to create depth and most importantly to generate emotions for the viewer.

 My pieces start with what I like to call the ‘chaos layer’ which usually is made up from using left over paint, and from here it’s just a case of being bold.
 Resisting the desire to be perfect, accepting that my brushstrokes show my unique style, and enjoying the messy artistic process, as I explore a joyful riot of colour on the canvas.
 I remind myself that there are no mistakes in my art only happy accidents.